 Dictionaries are sacred books.
 They represent infallible authorities of communication.
-They are scriptures blessed by academias, revered collections of words, regulatory nomenclatural commandments, iconic models of behavior, conventionally reinforced liturgies of language, cardinals of grammar, clerics of semantics, holy relics of condensed human knowledge, worshiped linguistic codexes of thruth.
+They are scriptures blessed by academias, revered collections of words, regulatory nomenclatural commandments, iconic models of behaviour, conventionally reinforced liturgies of language, cardinals of grammar, clerics of semantics, holy relics of condensed human knowledge, worshiped linguistic codexes of truth.

 Despite their solemn sanctity, dictionaries are, on the other hand, very rigid in form and content, narrow and finite, providing limited cognitive abilities, rigorously logocratical, highly derivative, inquisitional towards the heretic fluidity of everyday language, insensitive to the 'buzz' of the words they display.